SorinC6/HOC-for-Authentication/README.md

 # Testing-Backend
-React app for testing my backend project
+React app with Hooks for testing Register and Login endpoints